Yash-Singh1/eslint-plugin-userscripts/docs/rules/compat-headers.md

 This rule has an object option with the following properties:

-- `"requireAllCompatible"` (default: `false`) requires that all configured userscript managers support the grant permission used
+- `"requireAllCompatible"` (default: `false`) requires that all configured userscript managers support the header used

 ## Examples